tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 ### Artifacts

 During the run, any number of files (logfiles, packages, binaries, reports etc) can be created.
-These are called *artifacts*, and are associated with the workflow run where they were created.
+These are called *artifacts* and are associated with the workflow run where they were created.
 When the workflow run exits, the virtual environment is destroyed, along with any created artifacts.
 To preserve them, you can use the built-in [`upload-artifact`](https://github.com/actions/upload-artifact) action; preserved files will be available from the GitHub UI.

 ```yaml
 - name: Upload bencmark artifacts